 MassDOT and the MBTA are collaborating on tasks associated with the property acquisition efforts for the Green Line Extension project.
-The MBTA continues to review and refine the list of identified properties that are impacted, including further definition of temporary easements that may be needed to support construction.
+The MBTA continues to review and refine the list of identified properties that are impacted on an IGMP by IGMP basis, including further definition of temporary easements that may be needed to support construction.